 B. Workers entering Occupied Building and Homes

 - When employees/volunteers perform construction and maintenance activities within occupied homes, office buildings, and other establishments, these work locations present unique hazards with regards to COVID-19 exposures.
 All such workers should evaluate the specific hazards when determining best practices related to COVID-19.

 - During this work, employees/volunteers must sanitize the work areas upon arrival, throughout the workday, and immediately before departure.
-Habitat for Humanity Grand Traverse Region will provide alcohol-based wipes for this purpose.
+The Company will provide alcohol-based wipes for this purpose.

-- Employees/volunteers should ask other occupants to keep a personal distance of six (6) feet at a minimum.
+- Employees/volunteers should ask other unvaccinated or fully vaccinated occupants to keep a personal distance of six (6) feet at a minimum.
 Workers should wash or sanitize hands immediately before starting and after completing the work.

 C. Job Site Visitors

-- The number of visitors to the job site, including the trailer or office, will be limited to only those necessary for the work.
+- The number of visitors to the job site, including the trailer, ReStore or office, will be limited to only those necessary for the work.

-- All visitors will be screened in advance of arriving on the job site.
+- All volunteers/contractors and employees will be screened in advance of arriving on the job site.
 If the visitor answers “yes” to having a primary symptom or two of the secondary questions, he/she should not be permitted to access the jobsite.
 In addition, as part of the screening, the following questions are asked and if answered yes, the following is required: